 I have argued that the policy recommendations of this report are individualist and contradictory and that the presentation, methods and analysis are biased and highly selective.
-Because of these contradictions and biases the promise of 'health-promoting structural adjustment' must be judged to be not credible.
+Because of these contradictions and biases the promise of "health-promoting structural adjustment" must be judged to be not credible.

-However, evaluating the fallback promise, of 'suffer now for better health later', is more complicated.
+However, evaluating the fallback promise, of "suffer now for better health later", is more complicated.
 I have argued that the credibility of this promise depends on how you understand the global economy and the Bank's role in mediating North South relations.
 I have discussed two different ways of viewing the world economy which have very different implications for the usefulness or dangerousness of this report.
-It is evident that Investing in health is based on the 'wealth through growth' scenario; indeed this is presented as simply the fact.
-This scenario does indeed support the promise of 'suffer now for better health later.'
+It is evident that Investing in Health is based on the "go for growth" scenario; indeed this is presented as simply the fact.
+This scenario does indeed support the promise of "suffer now for better health later."

-I think that the 'crisis deferred' scenario provides a more convincing account of many aspects of the world economy and the Bank's role in North South relations.
-Evaluated in terms of the 'crisis deferred' scenario it appears that the report's health policy recommendations will do more good for the legitimacy of the Bank, the stability of the world economy and the living standards of people in the rich countries like the US and Australia than for the health of people in severely indebted, out-of-credit less developed countries.
+I think that the "crisis deferred" scenario is a more convincing account of the world economy and the Bank's role in North South relations.
+Evaluated in terms of the "crisis deferred" scenario it appears that the report's health policy recommendations will do more good for the legitimacy of the Bank, the stability of the world economy and the living standards of people in the rich countries like Australia than for the health of people in severely indebted, out-of-credit less developed countries.

-The slogan 'suffer now for better health later' might be better rendered as "suffer now, and into the foreseeable future, for the continuing stability of the global capitalist system".
+The slogan "suffer now for better health later" might be better rendered as "suffer now, and into the foreseeable future, for the continuing stability of the global capitalist system".